ibleaman/JPPC/index.md

 Since medieval times in Central and Eastern Europe, Yiddish has been the everyday voice of the Ashkenazic Jewish people.
 It has elements of Biblical Hebrew, Aramaic, High German, Slavic, and Romance languages but is written in Hebrew characters.
 The nineteenth and twentieth centuries produced internationally known writers including Sholom Aleichem, Y. L. Peretz, Itzik Manger, and Isaac Bashevis Singer.
 During that time, native speakers emigrated to cities and towns in North and South America, Africa, Australia, and Asia.
 In New York City, Yiddish was the *mame-loshn*—the mother tongue—that Jewish immigrants spoke with their children, heard in Second Avenue theaters, and read in newspapers like the *Forverts* and the *Freiheit*.

 The Holocaust and then assimilation largely silenced the sound of Yiddish in the twentieth century.
 Now, nearly a million people around the globe are speaking in Yiddish—250,000 in the United States and 60,000 in New York state alone.
 More than sixty universities worldwide offer Yiddish classes.
-In New York City, several colleges have graduate programs that include Yiddish studies, and language courses at various levels are available at the YIVO Institute for Jewish Research, the Jewish Theological Seminary, and the Workmen’s Circle, which offers online as well as in-person classes.
+In New York City, several colleges have graduate programs that include Yiddish studies, and language courses at various levels are available at the YIVO Institute for Jewish Research, the Jewish Theological Seminary, and the Worker’s Circle, which offers online as well as in-person classes.

 The past few decades have seen a surge of interest in Yiddish music, literature, theater, art, and the language itself.
-Cultural organizations continue to thrive, including the Yiddish Book Center, the National Yiddish Theatre Folksbiene, and, of course, the JPPC.
+Cultural organizations continue to thrive, including the Yiddish Book Center, the National Yiddish Theatre Folksbiene, and, of course, the Yiddish Philharmonic Chorus.